WISDOM -TREE.COM

 The Second Watch of the Night practice can take months and years as the individual takes a panoramic tour of the universe discovering a common bond with many physical and nonphysical beings or forms of awareness.
 It represents a great enlargement of awareness where learning takes place without the use of the normal senses, and the individual's identity is stretched and expanded to encompass areas beyond the normal realm of human experience.

-One of the conclusions that can be drawn from the second watch is that non-human consciousness has many commonalities with human consciousness.
+One of the conclusions that can be drawn from the second watch is that non-human consciousness whether less advanced or more advanced has many commonalities with human consciousness.
 Both contain desire, fear, the instinct for survival, the movement of awareness from consciousness of change to consciousness of free choice, and the movement from the simplicity of inclination to the complexity of strategy.
 At all levels of complexity, we have awareness - ultimately the state to which the person returns at enlightenment.
 The difference is that in that return to enlightened awareness, the field of awareness is much broader.

 It is this shared awareness that gives rise to true sympathy with living beings, and thus a suitable moral system.
 The intensity of desire of the infant differs only in degree with the desire of an animal, and the major human uniqueness is the degree of individual self reflection and the ability to store knowledge.
 In terms of basic identity, the human being is not unique.
 Awareness and sensitivity are shared by all sentient beings.